Kansas State and football coach Chris Klieman agree on 8-year contract with hefty raise

 Kansas State football coach Chris Klieman has signed a new long-term contract that will give him a hefty raise while the Wildcats secure his services for the next eight years.

-Klieman, who is entering his fifth season at K-State, agreed to a base salary that will average $5.5 million over the life of the new contract, which runs from 2023 through the 2030 season.
+Klieman, who is entering his fifth season at K-State, agreed to a base salary that will pay $44 million or an average $5.5 million per year over the life of the new contract, which runs from July 1, 2023 through the end of the 2030 season.

 "Chris has done an unbelievable job building a program in four years that not only has won a Big 12 championship, but even more importantly one that players have taken great pride in and helped sustain a championship culture," K-State athletics director Gene Taylor said in a statement Monday formally announcing the deal.
 "He is a tremendous fit for K-State and Manhattan, and we want to continue to ride the momentum that he and his staff have fostered.